• Yellow Jack

 I love this recipe because it utilizes parts of the fish completely separate from the fish fillets, therefore, it’s an additional meal that can be made from just one fish.
 In the bowl pictured above, I actually made the noodles from scratch, but for this recipe I am just going to recommend using store bought ramen noodles to keep it simple.
 All of the ingredients for this recipe should be available at your local grocery store, with the exception of the fish.

-How I Got The Fish For This Fish Collar Ramen
+How I Got The Fish For This Yellow Jack Collar Recipe

 fish collar ramen